Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 A translexeme is an abstract cross-linguistic pragmatic-formulaic unit representing the pragmatically and culturally unmarked realization of a communicative function across languages.
 Like a phoneme, the translexeme exists at an abstract level and serves as the underlying unit connecting formulaic expressions that fulfill comparable communicative purposes in different linguistic and cultural systems.

 A translex refers to the actual language-specific realization of a translexeme within a particular sociopragmatic context.
-In the same way that a phone represents the concrete pronunciation of a
+In the same way that a phone represents the concrete pronunciation of a phoneme, a translex constitutes the concrete formulaic expression through which a translexeme is instantiated in a given language.

 An allotranslex is a contextually or socioculturally conditioned variant realization of a translex within the same language that preserves the core communicative and pragmatic function of the underlying translexeme.
 Analogous to allophones in phonology, allotranslexes may vary according to factors such as formality, register, dialect, social distance, institutional setting, or discourse genre while still representing the same underlying pragmatic-formulaic unit.